KyleTelfer/Physics_with_Perceptual_Containers/ROADMAP.md

 - **Status**: A speed of light experiment has been proposed but not fully developed.
 - **Known Gaps**:
   - Fully develop the speed of light experiment, including theoretical and practical considerations.
-  - Add more experimental designs to test the Volume Interaction Framework.
+  - Add more experimental designs to test the container Interaction Framework.

 ---